TomSmail/HackTheRunway/VideoIdeas.md

 3. show them getting a swap
 4. show them making a swap, show map
 5. then irl we do the swap

+  graph theory to calculate swaps, 7 interlinked tables using CockroachDB, a complex frontend backend solution, interactive - user friendly webpage, CockroachDB helped us drastically keep down our time spent on building our database and helped the remote team synergise effectively.